 - 5. A barricade was set up at GT Karnal Road, Singhu Border.
 At approximately 6:00 AM, a white Skoda car bearing registration number GJ-05-RQ-0047 was observed approaching from the Haryana side, however, the vehicle did not stop upon the signal given by the raiding party to halt and instead accelerated towards Delhi.
 The car was intercepted at the red light near Mahendra Park Gurudwara, Jahangirpuri Metro Station, Delhi. - 6.
-The driver of the car, later identified as the petitioner, and the passenger, co-accused Chelpon Bisht, were signalled to exit the vehicle.
+The driver of the car, later identified as the co-accused Akash Bisht, along with the petitioner who was sitting in the car with the co-accused, were signalled to exit the vehicle.
 The raiding party introduced themselves and enquired about their identities. - 7.
 In accordance with procedural requirements and the presence of a female accused, Woman Head Constable Uma Chaudhary was summoned to the scene.
 Notices under Section 50 of the NDPS Act were duly served upon both accused persons, apprising them of their right to be searched in the presence of a Gazetted Officer or a Magistrate.
 Both accused declined the option and recorded their refusal in writing. - 8.
 A search of both individuals was conducted as per law; however, no contraband was recovered from their persons.
 Consequently, the vehicle was taken to the Ring Road Skoda Workshop for a detailed inspection.
-During the search, 539.5 grams of charas was allegedly recovered from the car, concealed within the subwoofer in the trunk and the headrest of the driver's seat.
+During the search, 539.5 grams of Charas was allegedly recovered from the car, concealed within the subwoofer in the trunkand the headrest of the driver's seat.
 The contraband was seized, video graphed as per Section 105 of the BNSS, and sealed using the official seal "ARSC CRIME 2".